 If you’re looking for some races in Orlando, besides the RunDisney races, we have some outstanding picks for you.
 These races are all less expensive and less crowded than the RunDisney races.
 If you want to see Orlando and Central Florida instead of a theme park, we hope you’ll enjoy some of these events.

 Here are our favorite races to run in Orlando, in no particular order.

 This is for the off-road runners.
 Don’t write it off if you’re used to racing on city streets.
 People who run this race have a great time and it isn’t a technically difficult course.
 It’s available in Sorrento in July and Geneva in October.
-You can run a marathon, half marathon and a 5 Mile (not 5K).
-Follow the on social media for more.
+You can run a marathon, half marathon, and a 5 Mile (not 5K).
+Follow them on social media for more.

 This is a national series of races that is fairly new, as races go, but rapidly growing in popularity.
 The Orlando course is fast and flat and a great place to run a personal best if you’re chasing a time goal.

-Half marathon and 5K race.
+A half marathon and 5K race.
 As Orlando races go, this is one of the bigger ones and attracts a few thousand runners every year.
-You have the option of shorter distances if you aren’t up the the full 13.1 miles.
+You have the option of shorter distances if you aren’t up the full 13.1 miles.

 Our Physical Therapist Recommendation

 The best find we ever discovered is Dana Dambrauskas of Transition Sports Physical Therapy.
 Lee was in extreme pain after her latest marathon.
 We went to doctors, chiropractors, and other specialists who never could identify the problem.
 We spent a lot of money treating the systems.
 These folks never found the cause of the problem.

 When we learned about Dana from another local runner, we decided to give her a shot.
 It turns out that she ran the same marathon and had a bunch of clients who suffered injuries from that course.